De Dana Dan: Theme song

 "Paisa Paisa" ("Tu, paisa paisa karti hai, tu paise pe kyun marti hai") is the film's theme song.
-It was produced by Pritam, composed and sung by RDB, and performed by Akshay Kumar and Katrina Kaif.
+It was produced by Pritam, composed and sung by RDB, and performed by Akshay Kumar and Katrina Kaif and Suniel Shetty and Sameera Reddy.

 The song was conceived to illustrate that money was the driving force of the film's plot.
 It incorporated comedic lyrics with sound effects and a "slight R&B touch", making it upbeat, danceable, and memorable.
 Sung by Punjabi singer Manak-e, it was composed for De Dana Dan by RDB; the rest of its music was composed by Pritam.
 The music is based on "Yeah", Usher's hit song.
 Originally sung by Manak-e in Punjabi several years earlier on his album, Akshay Kumar asked for the song to be re-composed and re-released with Hindi and Punjabi lyrics by RDB.
 "Paisa Paisa" was chosen as the film's theme song because it was light and upbeat.